 Liquidity and refinancing risk are defined as the risk of Frigaard Property Group not being able to meet its payment obligations due to lack of liquidity or due to difficulties in obtaining or rolling over external loans and bonds.
 Constraints regarding financing opportunities will negatively affect cash flows from planned projects.
 The Group uses liquidity forecasting as a means of managing the fluctuations in short-term liquidity.
+And management, measurement and control of liquidity are carried out from the project level and on through all the levels of the organization.
+The group's cash reserve is currently assessed as sufficient.
 Surplus liquidity is, if possible, is primarily used to repay the principal on loan liabilities and redemption right regarding issued bonds.